 From the Asheville City Council race, we interview:

 From the District 40 District Attorney race, we interview:

 The Asheville Area Chamber of Commerce is a nonpartisan, not-for-profit organization.
 We do not endorse any of these candidates, and these videos are for educational uses only.

 Other helpful links

-Click here for a comprehensive guide to candidates, districts, and more for the 2020 election
+Click here for a comprehensive list of candidates, districts, and more for the 2022 election.